Step-Size Stability in Stochastic Optimization: A Theoretical Perspective: Introduction

 \paragraph{Setup and background.} We consider the training problem

 Here, $x \in \R^d$ are the learnable parameters of a machine learning model, and $f$ is the loss function.
 In $f$, the expectation is taken over the distribution of a random variable $s$ that maps to the space or set $\mathcal{S}$ (typically the training set).
 We assume that $f(\cdot,s)$ has a suitable subdifferential for every $s\in \mathcal{S}$ (for example, see \citet{Rockafellar1970,Clarke1983,Bolte2021}).
 We denote elements of the subdifferential by $g\in \partial f(x,s)$.
-We denote by $x_\star$ a solution to problem \eqref{eqn:problem} and denote $f_\star := f(x_\star)$.
+We assume that problem \eqref{eqn:problem} admits a solution $x_\star$ and denote $f_\star := f(x_\star)$.

 We briefly introduce the four methods we will mainly focus on throughout: for a step size $\alpha>0$\footnote{For now we assume a constant step size purely to keep the presentation simple; all results later work for time-dependent step sizes $\alpha_t$.}, \emph{stochastic gradient descent} is given by